-- outcome when marginal: the ball is to be placed on the yard-line not in contact with the other ball - Law 16: whether the relevant ball is wired from a target ball outcome when marginal: the ball protrudes into the jaws (this also applies to whether a ball is considered to be wired under Law 16.3.4 and is consistent with the marginal wiring test and Law 20 outcomes listed above).
+Law 16: whether the relevant ball is wired from a target ball whether a gap is visible between the edge of the ball and the relevant surface of the jaws the ball protrudes into the jaws.
+This also applies to whether a ball is outcome when borderline:

+Law 20: whether a ball in the jaws of a hoop protrudes out of the jaws on one considered to be wired under Law 16.3.4 and is consistent with the borderline wiring test and Law 20 outcomes listed above.